kryvyifedir/score-hub/docs/OBJECTS.md

 # GameForce data schema
-This section is meant to explain some key concepts related to data storage and relathionships between sObjects in GameForce.
+This section is meant to explain some key concepts related to data storage and relationships between sObjects in GameForce.

 ## Updating data in sObjects
-One key concept is that needs explanation is that in GameForce all the data should be either changed from the UI (by GameForce [admins](PERMISSIONSETSANDGROUPS.md)), or indirectly by firing a specific [platform event](PLATFORMEVENTS.md).
+One key concept that needs explanation is that in GameForce all the data should be either changed from the UI (by GameForce [admins](PERMISSIONSETSANDGROUPS.md)), or indirectly by firing a specific [platform event](PLATFORMEVENTS.md).

 ## Measurement__c and UserMeasurement__c sObjects
 `Measurement__c` sObjects stores metrics that are tracked for each individual user, like "Number of converted leads".
 Specific values per each user are stored in `UserMeasurement__c` sObject.